graphhopper/graphhopper/docs/core/turn-restrictions.md

 > restriction=no_left_turn
 > except=bicycle

-Redefining `acceptsRelation` function in *encoders* enable to change the default turn restriction use.
+You can overwrite `FlagEncoder#acceptsTurnRelation` to change the default handling of turn restrictions in your customized vehicle profile.